ui-d/Goel/README.md

 ## Description

-Goel is a sass placeholder library, allowing to marry funcional and semantic approach in css.
-It will help you write clean, easy to read code, with clean output - without using tools like purgeCSS.
+Goel is a sass placeholder library, allowing to marry functional and semantic approach in css.
+It will help you write clean, easy to read code, with DRY output.

 <h6 align="center">I would like to show you my approach to writing clean and developer friendly SCSS architecture.
 This is the way I would like to think about it nowadays.</h6>